Ask this six-word question to learn what makes your partner feel loved

-The Secret to Strong Relationships: One Six-Word Question Recommended by Harvard ExpertsPsychiatrists at Harvard assert that genius is often simple.
+Harvard psychiatrists say the smartest moves are often the simplest.
 All it takes is one short question that can break the ice and reveal new dimensions of intimacy.

-Dr. Ashwini Nadkarni, an assistant professor of psychiatry at Harvard Medical School, has discovered a formula that helps couples reach a new level of understanding.
+Dr. Ashwini Nadkarni, an assistant professor of psychiatry at Harvard Medical School, has a simple formula that helps couples reach a new level of understanding.
 Her advice, published in Reader’s Digest, is surprisingly straightforward.

 The Question That Changes Everything